“Discounted” or “Free” Roofing Work is Against the Law in Colorado

 Roofing Companies paying for clients’ deductibles is illegal in Colorado.
-It has always been insurance fraud.
-In 2012, Governor Hickenlooper and the Senate passed Senate Bill 38 clearly specifying that discounting a roof deductible in any way to be illegal.
+It is insurance fraud.
+In 2012, Governor Hickenlooper and the Senate passed Senate Bill 38 clearly specifying that discounting a roof deductible for clients in any way is illegal.
 Senate Bill 38

 Red Flags Of Roofing Con-Artists & Insurance Fraud

 Roofs are among the most expensive components of a house.
-It is no wonder then that while most roofing contractors are honest and reputable, fraudsters will commonly use roof repair and replacement as a means to swindle innocent homeowners.
-Worse, in the aftermath of major storms or catastrophe, unscrupulous contractors use the opportunity to prey upon already vulnerable consumers.
+It is no wonder, then, that while most roofing contractors are honest and reputable, fraudsters will commonly use roof repair and replacement as a means to swindle unsuspecting homeowners.
+Even worse, in the aftermath of major storms or catastrophe, unscrupulous contractors will use the opportunity to prey upon already vulnerable consumers.
 Common roofing cons include:

 - False promises: Scammers will say anything to get homeowners to sign on the dotted line, including guaranteeing an insurance claim prior to approval from the insurance company.

-- Sudden costs: Another scheme by unethical roofers is claiming, once the job has started, unforeseen damage or increases in material cost and demanding additional money.
-As a caveat, roof decking cannot be seen prior to tearing off the shingles and may legitimately need replacement, but the replacement costs should be detailed in the contract.
+- Sudden costs: Another scheme by unethical roofers is, once the job has started, claiming that unforeseen damage or increases in material cost have come up and demanding additional money.
+(As a caveat, roof decking cannot be seen prior to tearing off the shingles and may legitimately need replacement, but the replacement costs should be detailed in the contract.)

 Please do not be tricked into an illegal scam that can have serious consequences to you, the homeowner.
-All Colorado roofing companies are aware of what is legal and what is illegal, yet sadly, many still feel they are above the law and it does not apply to them.
+All Colorado roofing companies are aware of what is legal and what is illegal, but sadly, many still feel they are above the law and that it does not apply to them.